jaehughes/IDPDocs/docs/index.md

 * Michaelmas 2018 <a href="m2teams.txt" download>Team Allocations</a>

-If you have any questions about the task, please use the forum in the Moodle VLE in the first place, or email Josie Hughes (jaeh2).
+If you have any questions about the task, please email Dave Patterson (dip26) and Josie Hughes (jaeh2).

 ## Project Management